-“Very often we’ve let the props be the protagonists, but it should be the other way around.
+“Very often, we’ve let the props be the protagonists, but it should be the other way around.
 The protagonists are the women who are discovering, taking risks.
 So we wanted to get back to that.
-It’s about the women, not planes, trains and automobiles,” said Michael Burke, Louis Vuitton’s chairman and chief executive officer of the exhibit.
-Empress Eugenie de Montijo, Catherine Deneuve, Kate Moss, Sofia Coppola, novelist Francoise Sagan and architect Charlotte Perriand feature in the fashionable showcase that uses state-of-the art video mapping, photography and installations.
-What’s more is that most of it is to be viewed through special Louis Vuitton masquerade masks.
+It’s about the women, not planes, trains, and automobiles,” said Michael Burke, Louis Vuitton’s chairman and chief executive officer of the exhibit.
+Empress Eugenie de Montijo, Catherine Deneuve, Kate Moss, Sofia Coppola, novelist Francoise Sagan and architect Charlotte Perriand feature in the fashion showcase that uses state-of-the-art video mapping, photography, and installations.
+What’s more, most of it is to be viewed through special Louis Vuitton masquerade masks.

 The luxury label hosted a party in Tokyo before the unveiling of the eclectic showing where Deneuve and Moss made brief stops, almost as if in a return of honor to the revered brand.
-Many have delighted in the display since, especially through the veiled refinement of the LV-monogrammed and Damier-print masks used to reveal video content on otherwise seemingly blank screens and can continue doing so till September 23.
-Personal items from each muse such as Deneuve’s own leather jewelry box, Sagan’s handwritten notes on her books and two Marc Quinn sculptures inspired by Moss also sit at the exhibit that celebrates the reopening of the brand’s revamped flagship in Matsuya department store.
+Many have delighted in the display since, especially through the veiled refinement of the LV-monogrammed and Damier-print masks used to reveal video content on otherwise seemingly blank screens, and continue doing so until September 23.
+Personal items from each muse such as Deneuve’s own leather jewelry box, Sagan’s handwritten notes on her books, and two Marc Quinn sculptures inspired by Moss also sit at the exhibit that celebrates the reopening of the brand’s revamped flagship in the Matsuya department store.